-The Company entered into weather hedge contracts for fiscal year 2023.
+The Company entered into weather hedge contracts for fiscal years 2023 and 2022.
 The hedge period runs from November 1 through March 31, taken as a whole.
 The "Payment Thresholds," or strikes, are set at various levels and are referenced against degree days for the prior ten year average.
-The maximum that the Company can receive is \$12.5 million per year.
+The maximum that the Company can receive is \$12.5 million annually.
 In addition, we are obligated to make an annual payment capped at \$5.0 million if degree days exceed the Payment Threshold.
-For fiscal 2022 and 2021, we had weather hedge contracts with similar payment thresholds and terms.
-The temperatures experienced during the fiscal 2022 and 2021, were warmer than the strikes in the weather hedge contracts.
-As a result in fiscal 2022 and 2021, the Company reduced delivery and branch expenses for the gains realized under those contracts by \$1.1 million and \$3.4 million, respectively.
-The amounts payable by the counterparties under the weather hedge contracts were received in full in April 2021, respectively.
+The temperatures experienced during the fiscal 2023 and 2022, were warmer than the strikes in the weather hedge contracts.
+As a result in fiscal 2023 and 2022, the Company reduced delivery and branch expenses for the gains realized under those contracts by \$12.5 million and \$1.1 million, respectively.
+The amounts payable by the counterparties under the weather hedge contracts were received in full in April 2023 and April 2022, respectively.